INGENUITY AT WORK

 Izzy Swan is a specialist in crafting rustic furniture, with his furniture appearing in galleries and rustic furniture shops throughout the United States.
 Making rustic furniture has forced Izzy to create homemade toolsâ€”a skill which he passes on in his YouTube channel.

 The Jay's Customs Creations YouTube channel releases weekly videos on shop projects and dimensional lumber projects.
-Jay's show can really help you if you want to do woodworking projects on a budget.
+Jay's show can really help you if you want to do DIY woodworking projects on a budget.
 He sometimes shows viewers how to complete the project without electricity and using only hand tools.
 He goes over the prices he paid for materials to give people a realistic budget for the project before they get started.

 17. This Woodworker